melissawen/melissawen.github.io/_posts/2023-12-11-amd-display-debugging-tips.md

   - "`[drm] Display Core v3.2.237 initialized on DCN 3.0.1`"

 ## Investigating the relevant driver code:

+Keep from letting unrelated driver code to affect your investigation.

 **6) Narrow the code inspection down to one DC HW family:** the relevant code resides in a directory named after the DC number.
 For example, the DCN 3.0.1